Refrigerators and Freezers

 THE STANDARD:

-DOE finalized the current standards for refrigerators in 2011, and they took effect in 2014.
-The standards, which were based on a consensus agreement between manufacturers and efficiency advocates, specify maximum annual energy consumption values that vary based on the specific product type and the product’s refrigerated volume.
-Relative to the previous standards, which were in effect from 2001 until 2014, the current standards represent energy savings of 25% for most refrigerators.
+The current standards for refrigerators and freezers took effect in 2014.
+The standards, which were based on a consensus agreement between manufacturers and efficiency advocates, specify maximum annual energy consumption values that vary based on the specific product type and the product’s volume.

 KEY FACTS:

 New refrigerators sold today on average use just one-quarter of the energy of refrigerators in 1972, even as refrigerators today offer almost 30% more storage volume.
-Real prices of refrigerators have declined by about 50% since 1972 as efficiency has improved.
-Technology options to improve the efficiency of refrigerators and freezers include more efficient compressors and fan motors, improved heat exchangers, and better insulation such as vacuum insulation panels.
-Refrigerators and freezers meeting the ENERGY STAR specification (Version 5.0) use about 9% less energy than products just meeting the minimum standards.
+Technology options to improve the efficiency of refrigerators and freezers include more efficient compressors (including variable-speed compressors) and fan motors, improved heat exchangers, and better insulation such as vacuum insulated panels.

 Agreements